 There are at UHN:

-Toronto Rehab offers a wide range of services to meet the needs of people with disabilities.
-LIFEspan works closely with Community Care Access Centres (CCACs), Community Health Centres (CHCs), family doctors and other care and support agencies.
-Available services include:
+UHN-Toronto Rehab offers a wide range of services to meet the needs of people with disabilities.
+LIFEspan refers and collaborates with Home and Community Care Support Services (HCCSS), primary care providers (family doctors and nurse practitioners) and other care and support agencies.
+Available services may include:

 You will be contacted with information about your first appointment.